-This is the first year in my landscape located behind the garage that the Joe Pye weed is larger then my Oakleaf hydrangea.
-At first I was totally bummed that my beloved hydrangea had to be cut all the way back to the ground after the hard winter.
+This is the first year in my landscape located behind the garage that the Joe Pye weed is larger than my Oakleaf hydrangea.
+At first, I was totally bummed that my beloved hydrangea had to be cut all the way back to the ground after the hard winter.
 Once the Herbaceous perennial ( Joe Pye weed) took off in mid-July I totally cheered up and forget about the hydrangea scare.
-I don’t think I ever notices how spectacular the blooms were on that plant until this year.
-Most people know the plant as a road side weed.
-How can you not want to grow this perennial when it can serve as a shrubs in your garden, fast growing and I can’t name one disease or bug that harms it.
+I don’t think I ever notice how spectacular the blooms were on that plant until this year.
+Most people know the plant as a roadside weed.
+How can you not want to grow this perennial when it can serve as a shrubs in your garden, fast-growing and I can’t name one disease or bug that harms it.

 Once the blooms begin and the pollinators arrive there is no turning back.
 If you don’t fall in love with this easy growing tall (almost shrub like) plant I just don’t know what to say.
 The blooms on this variety is a mauve like cluster of bee heaven.
 In the video below I share up-close what the plant looks like in early summer months.

 This video is part of my Bren Haas YouTube Channel.
 Be sure to subscribe to my account if you are a YouTube user.

 Joe pye weed (Eutrochium purpureum) is commonly found growing along roadsides, some.
 IT is hard not to take note when you see it for its outstanding ornamental characteristics.
 It is a large plant which needs space, but when planted in mass it can provide an eye-catching backdrop by providing some height in the garden.